Blog /

 But sales and revenue teams have a slightly different use case than SQL-based users: they operate out of spreadsheets.

-How can sales and revenue teams connect PostgreSQL to Google Sheets effortlessly?
-Learn about the different ways to pull data from PostgreSQL into Google Sheets by reading the following how-to blog, or watching the video tutorial below.
+How to connect PostgreSQL to Google Sheets effortlessly?
+Learn about the different ways to pull data from PostgreSQL into Google Sheets here or watch the video tutorial below which explains the easiest way to do it.

 Video Tutorial: How to Connect PostgreSQL to Google Sheets